1. Molecular weight of the protein is

 4. My protein is

-Select if your protein is in solid form or already a solution.
+Select if your protein is in solid form, or already in a solution.

 5. Protein mass is